 In this experiment the real flow behavior of horizontal packed beds, both in single and two-phase flow, was contrasted to the simpler theoretical models for pressure drop and dispersion (flow spreading in the axial direction, deviating from plug flow).
 The utility of tracer tests in probing for maldistribution (“channeling”) in such beds has been demonstrated, and it has even been shown that certain metrics calculated from the tracer tests can give some idea of the cause of the channeling.
 These calculations using the tracer tests, such as computing the E-curve, are normally known as “residence time distribution” (RTD) theory.

-Channeling, which in single-phase flow can occur along walls or just by the flow occupying only the lower portion of a horizontal contactor, degrades the performance of a reactor or adsorber.
-Channeling in two-phase flow can result from even more complex causes, and simple two-phase flow theories seldom predict pressure drops in packed beds.
+Channeling in single-phase flow can occur along walls or any other low voidage region, for example, if settling occurs in a horizontal bed.
+Channeling in two-phase flow can result from even more complex causes, and as seen simple two-phase flow theories seldom predict pressure drops in packed beds.
 Channeling increases downstream separation costs or can ruin the product.
 A goal of design is always to minimize the extent of channeling by finding the optimal bed and particle diameters for a given desired Q, and by packing a bed in a way to minimize settling.

 The tracer method of testing is a simple way to quantify the RTD.
 However, the tracers are seldom the same molecules as used in the process (although they can be close, if isotopes are used).
 Therefore tracer molecules may not behave in exactly the same ways as reactant or adsorbate molecules in the fluid phase.
 In particular, it is important that the tracer not adsorb on the solid particles, because then it cannot be fully characteristic of a fluid molecule.